Form 941 Instructions for 2023 & 2022

 In box 2, choose a quarter for which Form 941 is being filed.

-For example, if you are filing the Form for the first quarter of Form 941 2022 & 2023 tax year, put an “X” in the box next to “January, February, March.”
+For example, if you are filing the Form for the first quarter of the 2025 tax year, put an “X” in the box next to “January, February, March.”

-Part 1 reports the employees, their wages, and the federal income taxes withheld from their paycheck.
+Part 1 reports the Number of employees, their wages, and the federal income taxes withheld from their paychecks.

 Part 1 consists of 15 lines where each line is explained in detail with the information that must be entered.